StefanFabian/qml6_ros2_plugin/docs/index.rst

    pages/*

-For instructions on how to setup the QML ROS2 plugin and a quick getting started guide, check the :doc:`pages/Quickstart`.
+For instructions on how to setup the Qt 6 QML ROS2 plugin and a quick getting started guide, check the :doc:`pages/Quickstart`.

 More in-depth examples can be found in the examples folder as described in